-Katherine Ziff is a mental health clinician, an exhibiting artist, and an adjunct professor in the department of counseling at Wake Forest University.
-A former school counselor, she has published in places such as the Journal of Creativity in Mental Health, the Journal for Specialists in Group Work, and History of Psychiatry.
-She presents workshops for counselors and educators on ArtBreak and is also an exhibiting artist.
+Katherine Ziff is a mental health clinician, an exhibiting artist, and an adjunct professor in the counseling program at Ohio University.
+She has published in places such as the Journal of Creativity in Mental Health, the Journal for Specialists in Group Work, and History of Psychiatry.
+Ziff conducts workshops for counselors and educators, teaching the methods from her second book, ArtBreak.

 Asylum on the Hill is the story of a great American experiment in psychiatry, a revolution in care for those with mental illness, as seen through the example of the Athens Lunatic Asylum.
 Katherine Ziff’s compelling presentation incorporates rare photos, letters, and records, offering readers a fascinating glimpse into psychiatric history.